Family Medicine

 Read More

-Do you experience difficulties with balance, walking or frequent falling?
-Be sure to discuss these issues with your doctor during your next visit.
 It's pretty common to see a toddler take a tumble, get up and toddle on, no worse for wear.
 But as we get older, falls can be a serious health risk.
 One out of every four older people fall each year, according to the Centers for Disease Control and Prevention CDC .
 Falls, and the injuries they cause can severely limit a person's independence.
-In fact,...
+In fact, falls are the main cause of injury deaths among older adults.
+You should consider the following in order to reduce these hazards and maintain your...

 Read More